Beyonce, Jay Z Expecting Twins: Barack Obama Congratulates Couple On Pregnancy?

 It seems that, even though the 55-year-old is no longer making administrable decisions on behalf of the country, he still wants to maintain a relationship with some of the celebrities he’s grown close to over the years, and that would include Beyonce and Jay Z.

-“Jay was so lucky to see a black president in his lifetime and he’s equally lucky that Blue [Ivy, 5] had the opportunity to witness history as well,” the insider concluded.
+“Jay was so lucky to see a black president in his lifetime and he’s equally lucky that Blue [Ivy, five] had the opportunity to witness history as well,” the insider concluded.

 Having shared dozens of pregnancy photos on Instagram and her official website, Beyonce has not commented on reports claiming that she and her husband had received a phone call from Barack Obama.